atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/offer-ancillary-list.md

 {% tab title="Schema" %}
 *   **msg **<mark style="color:blue;">**string**</mark>

-    The 'msg' element is for description of the results.
+    The 'msg' element is for the description of the results.
 Please DO NOT use this field to check the success or failure of the request.
 Only use the 'status' code to check the result.
 *   **status **<mark style="color:blue;">**int**</mark>

     0: success